How To Treat Itchy Skin During Pregnancy

 Itchy skin during pregnancy can drive you crazy!
 Your clothes make it worse by constantly rubbing against those itchy patches.
 You can barely concentrate because you’re trying to resist the urge to scratch.

 Believe us, it’s no fun at all.
-As unpleasant as this itchy skin is, when you get right down to it, it’s really no surprise that it happens.
+As unpleasant as this itchy skin is, when you get right down to it, it’s really no surprise that it happens when you become pregnant.

 1) Moisturize Itchy Skin For All-Day Relief

-Moisture is extremely important for your skin — whether you’re pregnant or not.
+Moisture is extremely important for your skin —especially when you’re pregnant.
 It helps maintain your skin’s elasticity and keeps your skin healthy throughout all the hormonal changes.
-Most importantly, maintaining the moisture balance in your skin helps you stay comfortable and better able to deal with morning sickness, back pain, and fatigue.

 Begin applying a moisturizer as soon as you know you’re pregnant to prepare your skin for the changes to come.
 We recommend choosing a product like Mustela’s Body Firming Gel to keep your skin hydrated and feeling great.

 Continue to apply a moisturizer over the next nine months, even if your skin doesn’t itch.
 It’s often easier to prevent itchy skin than it is to treat it once it’s formed.